 HOW TO MAKE HOMEMADE RISING PUMPKIN BREAD WITH YEAST

 Proof the yeast.
-That means that you combine the yeast, 1 tbsp (15 g) sugar, and the warm water in a small bowl and let it sit until it bubbles.
+That means that you combine the yeast, 1 tablespoon (15 g) sugar, and the warm water in a small bowl and let it sit until it bubbles.
 This takes about 10 minutes.

 In a large mixing bowl, slowly add the flour to the sugar and whisk it together until fully combined.
 By adding the flour a half of a cup at a time you'll ensure that it's fully combined with the sugar.